manojmanivannan/home-controller/README.md

 - Add new devices to rooms
 - List all devices, optionally filtered by room
 - Turn on/off individual devices
-- Turn off all devices in a room (TODO)
+- Turn on/off all devices in a room
 - Turn off all devices in the home (TODO)